{{ summary.heading }}

 Segment Source Security meaning Result cue

-Service prefix Letters and numbers from the prefix field, trimmed before use.
+Service prefix Letters and numbers from the prefix field after punctuation is removed.
 Operational label only.
-Appears at the front unless Secret only is selected.
+Appears first unless Secret only is selected.

-Environment Built-in value, custom letters and numbers, or no environment segment.
-Routing and revocation context.
+Environment A listed environment, a custom alphanumeric label, or no environment segment.
+Routing, audit, and revocation context.
 Shown before the public ID or secret when enabled.

-Public id Crockford Base32 from 4 to 12 random public ID bytes.
+Public id Crockford Base32 generated from 4 to 12 public ID bytes.
 Lookup value, not secret entropy.
 The Public id column is populated only for the public ID plus secret shape.

-Secret 16 to 64 Web Crypto random bytes encoded as Base64URL, hex, or Crockford Base32.
+Secret 16 to 64 cryptographically random bytes encoded as Base64URL, hexadecimal, or Crockford Base32.
 The only counted secret material.
 Secret length and Secret entropy describe this segment.

 Check Four Crockford Base32 characters derived from the presented key body.
 Typo detection only.
 The Check column shows the value or off.